domschl/WinSteamOnMac/README.md

 ### Quality of life enhancement.

-We can use Apple's shortcuts app to automate the process of launching Wine & Steam Windows.
-Start the shortcuts app, create a new shortcut and add the action 'Run Shell Script'.
+We can use Apple's 'Shortcuts' app to automate the process of launching Wine & Steam Windows.
+Start the Shortcuts app, create a new shortcut and add the action 'Run Shell Script'.

 ![](Resources/shortcuts.png)